 The opportunity for managers is to actively work the discipline of focusing on behaviors over feelings.
 What is the behavior you would like to see change?
 Put your feelings aside and ask these questions.

-- Is there any opinion or personal criticism in your described change(s)?
+- Is there any opinion or personal criticism of your described change(s)?

 - Why would you like to see the behavior(s) change?

-- Are there any opinions, feelings or personal criticisms in the reasons to change?
+- Are there any opinions, feelings, or personal criticisms of the reasons to change?